Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Because of its hilltop position, Ménerbes was long thought impregnable.
 But in a surprise attack, it was stormed and captured by Protestant Huguenots, who held it for five years from 1573 and were only driven out when a Catholic siege starved them of supplies.

 Today, Ménerbes has its place in the sun.
-Perhaps the best known contemporary advocate of Ménerbes was Peter Mayle, author of A Year in Provence, his memoir set in the village.
+Perhaps the best known contemporary advocate of Ménerbes was author Peter Mayle, who wrote A Year in Provence, his memoir set in the village.

 But well before Mayle, artists had recognized the beauty of this south France village.